 We see the conference presentations and love the fun of the spin, but our day-to-day reality is that we appreciate a complex system and the need to pull multiple levers (and different levers) to solve things that don’t work.
 We want the facts and the data on what’s been tried and how it worked, and where it didn’t.
 We’re no longer afraid of data and facts – they are part of every day.
 This means workplace stories only gain richness through the quality of the story.
 Quality and trust come from warm storytellers and thoughtful data-driven insights.
 The data must be considered, its collection clear and not manipulated – the story must be real to hold power and meaning.

 Fortune favours the brave.

-Bravery is the fundamental mindset that can feel hardest to find but is critical to bringing new to life.
+Bravery is the fundamental mindset that can feel the hardest to find but is critical to bringing new to life.
 Anyone can brainstorm a long list of ideas, but not everyone can make the best ideas happen.
-In our experience, gaining the right hypotheses, and exploring them deeply with a collection of people, and serious data points, makes bravery feel easier and less like a giant blind leap in to the unknown.
+In our experience, gaining the right hypotheses, and exploring them deeply with a collection of people, and serious data points, makes bravery feel easier and less like a giant blind leap into the unknown.

 We always welcome a conversation and connection to see how we can make work work better in your organisation or team – please get in touch. [email protected]